microsoft/cordova-simulate/README.md

 * **touchevents** - A boolean.
 Set to `false` to disable the simulation of touch events in App-Host.
 Defaults to `true`.
 * **simulationpath** - the directory where temporary simulation files are hosted.
 Defaults to `projectRoot/simulate`.
 * **simhosttitle** - specifies the title of the simulation window.
 Defaults to `Plugin Simulation`.
 * **middleware** - A path that points to express middleware.
-This can be used to write custom plugins that require the full power of NodeJS.
+This can be used to write custom plugins that deal with manipulating request data from your app.
+Further, the middleware has access to all of your `simulate_gap.js` plugins mentioned below using the nodePlugins object.
+For more detail see the sampleMiddleware file in the docs folder.
 * **generateids** - A boolean that generates unique ids for simulated devices at startup.
 Defaults to `false`.